MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-mfa-from-known-devices.md

     ![Screenshot of the MFA page with the Service settings tab selected.](media/recommendation-mfa-from-known-devices/multifactor-authentication-service-settings.png)

-1. Under the **Remember multifactor authentication on trusted device** heading, select the checkbox and set the **section to 90 days.
+1. Under the **Remember multifactor authentication on trusted device** heading, select the checkbox and set the number of days to 90.

     ![Remember MFA on trusted devices](./media/recommendation-mfa-from-known-devices/multifactor-authentication-remember-known-devices.png)

 ## Related content